-- Participants will be assisted by TfNSW mentors who will provide insight into the challenges and resources available
+- Participants assisted by TfNSW mentors who provided insight into the challenges and resources available

-- At 2pm on Sunday participants will publicly present their concept
+- At 2pm on Sunday participants publicly presented their concepts

-- The solutions will be judged and the winners announced on the day
+- The solutions judged and winners announced on the day

-- A winning team and a runner up team will be selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)
+- A winning team and a runner up team selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)

 - Friday 23rd March

 - 6:00 PM – CongestionHack begins